-Close Close Preview Closes the Preview window.
-Copy to Clipboard Allows you to copy to the clipboard.
-Preview on External Monitor Allows you to preview your project on an external monitor device. - DVD Script Debugger Allows you to debug your DVD script.
+Close Preview Closes the Preview window.
+Preview on External Monitor Allows you to preview your project on an external monitor device.
 Stretch Preview to Window Stretches the preview to the full viewing window.
-High Preview Quality Allows you to change the preview quality.
 View Safe Areas Displays the Title Safe and Action Safe areas in the Preview window.